evatrostlos/100daysofcode/100daysofcode.md

 # My 100 days of code

 I'm holding myself publicly accountable to code at least one thing a day that is not for work.
-There might be days when I won't make it, but I'll try my best.
+There might be days when I won't make it, but I'll try my best 🦄

 Day | Date | What I did
 --- | --- | ---